smackem/ylang/README.md

 ylang is a dynamic script language featuring built-in types like points, kernels and colors - all of which are needed for image processing.

-ylang's syntax is inspired by Go, Javascript, Bash and F#.
+ylang's syntax is inspired by Go, JavaScript and Bash.

 ### Basics - Primitive Types